Suggested links

 Hoarding Disorder

-Also known as Tourette Syndrom, Tic Disorder is highlighted by rapid, sudden, recurrent, and nonrhythmic movements such as blinking or sniffing.
-In the same way as OCD, these actions are hard or impossible to control independently.
+Also known as Tourette’s syndrome, tic disorder is highlighted by rapid, sudden, recurrent, and nonrhythmic movements such as blinking, sniffing, or throat-clearing.
+Like OCD, these actions are hard or impossible to control independently.

 Post-Traumatic Stress Disorder (PTSD)